Email

 and rich organic load in a pond that causes the Milfoil to grow.

-a natural bacteria mixture to reduce the available nutrients that encourage the
+We use a natural bacteria mixture to reduce the available nutrients

-The bacteria mixture we use also has barley straw in the mixture and this barley
+we use also has barley straw in the mixture and this barley straw

-the milfoil is a stringy algae which can be killed with a natural algaecide and
+milfoil is a stringy algae which can be killed with a natural algaecide

-then consumed by bacteria.
-In a pond your size I would use a combination of products:
+and then consumed by bacteria.
+In a pond your size I would use a combination

-Start by really attacking the green algae with a 20 pound `shock treatment`` of
+of products: Start by really attacking the green algae with a 20 pound

 Let me know if you have any questions about these treatments.